Click on the image above to see the NBC-15 report.

 My worry is that a similar problem will happen again -- this time in Mobile.
 Toll bridge authorities would have a choice -- a toll that generates traffic but isn't enough to pay for the bridge, or a toll that's high and sends people into toll avoidance mode.
 They avoid the toll and clog up the Bankhead Tunnel and Causeway.
 The only way to solve this is if there are no alternate routes.
 That would require no tolls at all, or tolling on both the Causeway and Bayway -- neither of which are being considered.

 UPDATE: It gets worse.
-ALDOT is considering one toll for people cross all the way, but only half the price for anyone who gets onto the interstate from the Bayway.
+ALDOT is considering charging the full toll for people who cross all the way, but only half the price for anyone who gets on the interstate from the Bayway.
 So that adds another layer of toll avoidance.
 Get off the interstate and save half.

 And while I know it would be an unpopular viewpoint, I think tolling both routes should be considered.

 Here's how I would do it.
 We already know that the new bridge won't use toll booths.
 You will either get a transponder (SunPass, please) or the toll "station" will read your plate as you pass through.
 My idea would be to have a toll "station" on both sides of Mobile Bay -- one that you'd pass through no matter which way you cross.
 No toll would be charged until you pass through the toll station on the other side.
 Then, if you're just getting dinner at a Causeway restaurant and going back the same way you came in... no toll.
 But this plan would take any consideration about tolls out of the equation when deciding what route to take.
 And that would help keep traffic volumes manageable on both the Bayway and the Causeway.
 Tolls could be kept reasonable for all, without raising prices to recoup lost revenue (from toll avoiders).
 Nor would you have a bridge authority that can't service its debt.